aprgl/barebones_altera_vhdl/README.md

 Barebones VHDL project files for Altera without the GUI.

 # Useage
+_Note_ Currently the script depends on the quartus tools being in the user's path.

 ## init.sh
 Creates a directory structure and required Quartus project files.